 With under two days passing, Laurent Lannister of Casterly Rock was arrested and placed in the black cells, with his lands and titles stripped from him.
 His crime?
 Assault of a relative of the Hand of the King and assault of the King.
 Letters fly into Casterly Rock from Banner Houses loyal to Laurent, accusing His Grace of overstepping his bounds.
 While letters come out from the Hand of the King as well as the Red Lion, others come in as a mass exodus from King's Landing begins.

-Leoric Lannister assaulted by assailants unkown.
+Leoric Lannister assaulted by assailants unknown in Kings Landing.
 While eventually recovering health, he will always carry a scar from the incident.

 To prove his innocence or guilt, King Aeron Targaryean has consented to a trial by combat concerning Laurent Lannister's crimes.
 Although Laurent is proven innocent, it is for naught as he is exiled.
 Ordered to surrender his brothers to the crown, Laurent was escorted out of King's Landing and sent back to Casterly Rock.

 Letters still fly into Casterly Rock bemoaning of the actions of Aeron Targaryean and Ryon Reyne.

 Most of the Westerland contingency loyal to Laurent Lannister vacate King's Landing during the night, making their way to Lannisport and Casterly Rock.
 First among those leaving the capital is Lord Balerin Prester.